-PAS may be provided by one worker for up to three CCW recipients who live together and have a common direct service provider (DSP).
-Recipients receiving shared PAS must each be:
+PAS may be provided by one worker for up to three CCW beneficiaries who live together and have a common direct service provider (DSP).
+Beneficiaries receiving shared PAS must each be:

-- Approved to receive CCW;

-- Share the same residence; and
+- Approved to receive CCW; - Share the same residence; and

-- Have a common DSP.
+• Have a common DSP.

-Waiver recipients may share PAS staff when agreed to by the recipients and the health and welfare of each can be reasonably assured.
-Shared PAS is to be identified in the approved POC of each recipient.
+Waiver beneficiaries may share PAS staff when agreed to by the beneficiaries and the health and welfare of each can be reasonably assured.
+Shared PAS is to be identified in the approved POC of each beneficiary.
 Reimbursement rates are adjusted accordingly.
-Due to the requirements of privacy and confidentiality, recipients who choose to share these services must agree to sign a confidentiality consent form to facilitate the coordination of services.
+Due to the requirements of privacy and confidentiality, beneficiaries who choose to share these services must agree to sign a confidentiality consent form to facilitate the coordination of services.